Tsuneko Kondo-Kavese: Life and work

 She also promoted cultural exchange between Japan and Slovenia (then part of Yugoslavia).
 Between 1930 and 1960 she held a series of lectures on Japan, first in German and later in Slovenian, which were published in various newspapers.
 She also lectured on Japan on the then newly established Radio Ljubljana.
 She died on January 25, 1963.
 She is buried in Ljubljana, at the Žale cemetery.

-Couple arrived from China to Ljubljana with a collection of over 500 pieces of Chinese and Japanese artwork and antiques, which she bequeathed to the Slovene Ethnographic Museum in 1963.
+Tsuneko and Skušek arrived from China to Ljubljana with a collection of over 500 pieces of Chinese and Japanese artwork and antiques, which she bequeathed to the Slovene Ethnographic Museum in 1963.